bopopescu/ochograph/README.md

 ![Standalone mode](standalone_mode.png)

 ## Release notes

+### 0.2.1 (11/5/2015)
+- Try to guess Zookeeper host(s) by reading /opt/mesosphere/etc/mesos-slave-common and /opt/mesosphere/etc/mesos-slave (on top of /etc/mesos/zk)

 ### 0.2 (11/3/2015)
 - Get pods details (info and logs) in web mode by clicking the desired pod